Alchemication/third-eye/README.md

 See this great [article](https://magpi.raspberrypi.org/articles/how-to-overclock-raspberry-pi-4) for more info on that, and monitor your CPU temperature to avoid a nasty Cowabunga!

+## Contributions/Feedback

+Any feedback is totally welcome.
+I did this project 100% during my spare time, so there are certainly many aspects, which can be improved.

+Please send a mail to [app.thirdeye@gmail.com](mailto:app.thirdeye@gmail.com) or create a PR.

 ## Acknowledgements